POKER TAXES

 SPECIAL NOTE:

-There are some cases where international poker players who reside in countries who have a tax treaty with the United States, can be issued an ITIN (Individual Taxpayer Identification Number).
+There are some cases where international poker players who reside in countries that have a tax treaty with the United States, can be issued an ITIN (Individual Taxpayer Identification Number).
 What this does is allow the player to pay the local tax authority in the country in which they reside rather than the United States tax authority (IRS).
 This is ideal for players who live in countries where gambling winnings are not taxed.

 So, for international players looking to make a killing playing poker in the US, make sure to apply for an ITIN to avoid paying more taxes on your gambling winnings than you would have anticipated.